ahicox/remedy-rest-api/README.md

   boolean value, defaults to false if not specified. if specified, messages will be echoed via console.log()

 * **timeout**
-  the maximum number of miliseconds to wait for a response on an open socket.
+  the maximum number of milliseconds to wait for a response on an open socket.
 By default we set this to 2 minutes.
 Be aware that there's also a maximum transaction timeout configured somewhere on the ARServer, but you can set it up here how long to wait before giving up.

 ## authenticate()